Return on Investment for MS in USA

-If your higher education guarantees long-term paybacks, lucrative job prospects and a glowing future then it is an investment worth making.
-While stakes are high and cost involved are phenomenal, and you must clearly consider all aspects before taking a final call.
+If your higher education guarantees long-term paybacks, lucrative job prospects and a bright future, then it is an investment worth making.
+While stakes are high and the cost involved are phenomenal, and you must clearly consider all aspects before taking a final call.
 A realistic understanding of the applicability of the degree earned, its apparent worth and the probability of getting a job are a few factors to be considered before enrolling in a foreign university.

-To what extent the degree received will add value to the investment involved should be decided by taking the below-mentioned points into consideration.
-What is the Return on Investment for MS in USA
+To what extent the degree received will add value to the investment involved should be decided by considering the below-mentioned points into consideration.

-Programs that payoff: ROI is heavily dependent on the discipline that you decide to choose for your Masters.
-A degree in CS or EE is going to get you a fatter cheque and well-paid jobs in comparison to a humble degree in liberal arts.
+- Programs that payoff: ROI depends on the discipline that you decide to choose for your masters.
+A degree in CS or EE will get you a fatter paycheque and well-paid jobs compared to a humble degree in liberal arts.

-Upcoming careers: The probability of landing up in money-spinning careers will increase with programs in upcoming fields which have abundant impending opportunities and are constantly generating promising jobs.
+- Upcoming careers: The probability of landing up in money-spinning careers will increase with programs in upcoming fields which have abundant impending opportunities and are constantly generating promising jobs.